reacherhq/check-if-email-exists/README.md

 To see in details what the binary is doing behind the scenes, run it in [verbose mode](#verbose-mode) to see the logs.

-## Legacy Bash Script
+### The output show "connection refused" in the `smtp` field.

-The 1st version of this tool was a simple bash script which made a telnet call.
-If you would like to use that simpler version, have a look at the [`legacy`](https://github.com/amaurymartiny/check-if-email-exists/tree/legacy) branch.
-The reasons for porting the bash script to the current codebase are explained [in this issue](https://github.com/amaurymartiny/check-if-email-exists/issues/4).
+This also happens when your ISP block SMTP ports, see the above answer.

-## Build From Source
+## 🔨 Build From Source

 First, [install Rust](https://www.rust-lang.org/tools/install); you'll need Rust 1.37.0 or later.
-Then, clone the source code locally:
+Then, run the following commands:

 ```bash
 # Download the code